Oscar-Mo/Stroke-Lesion-Segmentation/README.md

 ## Special Thanks
-A special thanks to Dr Donglai Wei for mentoring us through this project at Boston College
+A special thanks to Dr Donglai Wei for mentoring us through this project at Boston College.